martinchapman/blog/_posts/2025-08-23-building-departure-board.md

   alt="departure display architecture"
 %}

+The function returns departure times from customisable source (e.g. nearest to home) and destination (e.g. nearest to work) stations.
-Destinations that can be reached via a connecting train were determined by identifying departures from an intermediate station that occur within `duration of first leg + n` minutes of the initial departure, where `n` is an acceptable transfer time.
+Destinations that can be reached via a connecting train are determined by identifying departures from an intermediate station that occur within `duration of first leg + n` minutes of the initial departure, where `n` is an acceptable transfer time.

 Environment variables control when the API is polled (e.g. during commuting hours), to save endpoint load.